Tahosol/azul-box/README.md

 **IMPORTANT: I won't be building new releases anymore.**

 This project is in a maintenance mode-ish state.
 I'll fix any app-breaking bugs that appear from time to time.
 PRs are still welcome for features, bug fixes, etc. I may still add features when I feel like it.
-The reason for this status is that the software is completely functional for my use case, and the code is kinda sucky, making me feel lazy.
+The reason for this status is that the software is completely functional for my use case, and the code is kinda sucky which make me feel lazy.

 ## Feature